X 7 X 4 Simplify

 Q1: What happens if the bases are different?

 A1: The product rule only applies when the bases are the same.
-If the bases are different, you cannot directly add the exponents.
-For example, x⁷ y⁴ cannot be simplified further.
+Worth adding: if the bases are different, you cannot directly add the exponents.
+To give you an idea, x⁷ y⁴ cannot be simplified further.

 Q2: Can negative exponents be involved in simplification?